Crowd clogs Golden Gate Bridge amid marches for George Floyd

 Sacramento on Saturday halted a nightly curfew that began Monday and ended its use of National Guard troops who had been deployed to aid law enforcement after many buildings in the city’s downtown were damaged a week ago.

-“The peaceful and powerful demonstrations of the past five days have given me confidence that these measures, which we imposed reluctantly, are no longer needed.”
-Mayor Darrell Steinberg said.
+The Sacramento Police Department announced Saturday that its officers would stop using carotid holds that stop blood flow to the brain.
+On Friday, Gov. Gavin Newsom called for outlawing the hold.

 It was the latest local government to ease or end curfews that resulted in the arrests of thousands of demonstrators.
-Nearly 4,200 Guard troops are deployed across the state, officials said Saturday, including more than 1,000 in Sacramento and 2,900 in Los Angeles County.
+Nearly 4,200 Guard troops are deployed across the state, officials said Saturday.

 In Los Angeles, City Attorney Mike Feuer said he is working on a plan to handle curfew violations outside the courts, in a way he said “will be designed to be productive, rather than punitive.”

-Brian Marvel, president of the rank-and-file Peace Officers Research Association of California, which represents more than 77,000 individuals and 930 associations, on Saturday called for a national police use of force standard patterned after a pair of new California laws that were spurred in part by Clark’s death.
+Brian Marvel, president of the rank-and-file Peace Officers Research Association of California, which represents more than 77,000 individuals and 930 associations, on Saturday called for a national police use of force standard patterned after a pair of new California laws that were spurred in part by Stephon Clark’s death in 2018 after he was shot in Sacramento by police officers.

-Police can’t operate without community trust that is broken when officers act improperly as they did most recently with Floyd, he said.
-He said that is why the U.S. needs a national standard “to mandate that all peace officers have a duty to intercede, to raise the bar for use of force training standards for all peace officers.”
+Police can’t operate without community trust, he said.
+Marvel said that is why the U.S. needs a national standard “to mandate that all peace officers have a duty to intercede, to raise the bar for use of force training standards for all peace officers.”

+Thompson reported from Sacramento.
+Associated Press photographers Jeff Chiu in San Francisco and Mark Terrill in Simi Valley contributed to this report.